Table of Contents

 echo 'The PATH is $PATH'

-Try to execute this script and see if the output is as expected.
+Attempt to execute this script and observe if the output aligns with your expectations.

 chmod +x ./quotes.sh